sameesin/cisco-csftd-on-aws/content/30_Setup_Network_Resources/1_Network resources.md

 ## **2. <ins>Subnets**</ins>

-In this workshop we are creating the following subnets.
+In this lab we are creating the following subnets.

 * Inside subnets      - **```2```** (one in each AZ)
 * Outside subnets     - **```2```** (one in each AZ)